The Land of Midian and the Red Sea

-It is an important key to discovering the pathway of exodus from Egypt to know where the land of Midian is.
-The land of Midian is where Moses ran away and settled down, and also where Jethro’s home town was.
-This is precisely where the Mountain Sinai is located.
-Similarly, the pathway out of Egypt would change, depending on whether the Red Sea is in immediate vicinity to Egypt or at the Gulf of Aqaba.
+It is an important key to discovering the pathway of the exodus from Egypt to know where the land of Midian is.
+The land of Midian is where Moses ran away and settled down, and also where Jethro’s hometown was.
+This is precisely where Mount Sinai is located.
+Similarly, the pathway out of Egypt would change, depending on whether the Red Sea is in the immediate vicinity of Egypt or at the Gulf of Aqaba.

 When Pharaoh heard of this, he tried to kill Moses, but Moses fled from Pharaoh and went to live in Midian, where he sat down by a well (Exodus 2:15, NIV).
 Jethro who later became Moses’ father-in-law was a Midianite priest.
 Now a priest of Midian had seven daughters, and they came to draw water and fill the troughs to water their father’s flock (Exodus 2:16, NIV).

 Moses was married to Zippora, a daughter of Jethro, and lived in that land for 40 years.
 And he meets God in the midst…. “ Now Moses was tending the flock of Jethro his father-in-law, the priest of Midian, and he led the flock to the far side of the wilderness and came to Horeb, the mountain of God.
 2 There the angel of the Lord appeared to him in flames of fire from within a bush.
 Moses saw that though the bush was on fire it did not burn up (Exodus 3:1-2, NIV).

 It is self-evident by the context of the passage that Mountain Horeb was located in the Land of Midian.

 Paul also double-confirms the fact that where Moses fled was the Land of Midian.